How to Grow Raspberries Indoors

 Planting Your Raspberries

-Add about 2 inches of gravel to the bottom of the container to promote drainage and air flow, then add quality potting soil.
-Most store bought varieties are perfectly fine, as well as fruit specific mixtures.
+Add about 2 inches of gravel to the bottom of the container to promote drainage and air-flow, then add quality potting soil.
+Most store-bought varieties are perfectly fine, as well as fruit=specific mixtures.

 Pollination is also something to consider when learning how to grow raspberries indoors.
 Since there are no bees or butterflies in your home for this, you need to do some hand pollination.
-To do this, use a cotton swab or small paintbrush to lightly swab the inside of the flowers and then transfer the collected pollen into the middle area of another flower.
+Luckily, this is super simple and only takes a few seconds.

-Harvesting
+Harvesting and Pruning

 It takes about 2 years of growth for a raspberry plant to bear any fruit.
 You can lessen the time by starting with a seedling, but still don’t expect edible fruit quickly.
-Once they begin to produce fruit, look for berries that are dark red.
-This color means that they are ready to harvest.
-If you’ve chosen another berry color, bright, plump fruit is ready to be picked and enjoyed.

 How To Grow Raspberries Indoors

-With all that in mind you’re ready to start growing raspberries of your very own.
+With all that in mind, you’re ready to start growing raspberries of your very own.
 While raspberries can be a bit tricky to grow and do take some time to be ready to harvest, the effort is well worth it.
 Nothing beats eating fresh berries you’ve grown yourself!

 As an Amazon Associate we earn from qualifying purchases.
 Links on this site may direct you to Amazon where we earn a small commission from each sale.
 This helps support the site and our mission.